marco-peer/icdar23/readme.md

 This repository contains the official code implementation of our paper

-Marco Peer, Florian Kleber and Robert Sablatnig : **Unsupervised Writer Retrieval using NetRVLAD and Graph Similarity Reranking**
+Marco Peer, Florian Kleber and Robert Sablatnig : **Towards Writer Retrieval for Historical Datasets**,

-which will be presented at ICDAR2023 this year.
+an unsupervised approach using NetRVLAD and Similarity Graph Reranking, which will be presented at ICDAR 2023 this year.
 It is currently state of the art on the ICDAR17 (80.6% mAP) and ICDAR19 (93.2% mAP) dataset for writer retrieval.
 [Paper](https://arxiv.org/abs/2305.05358)

 ## Installation